 And anyway, television’s theatrical roots are well on display here, the whole thing sounding like a radio play.
 It’s all a bit dull and earnest in part one, though things start to get a little bit more comedic in part two with the arrival of King Priam which takes place here after about 16m.
 Priam is yer traditional Commedia doddery old Dotore, played up to the hilt by the wonderful Max Adrian, who you can see over on YouTube in Up Pompeii with Frankie Howerd, and he’s the best thing in this by a mile.
 Shame he never meets the Doctor before he snuffs it.

 The edit is, as you might expect, pretty much all trims and tightening things up for pace until we get to the Doctor’s idea for “flying machines” which is the first sequence that gets cut so we can go straight to the horse idea.
 And we don’t really need the “romance” between Vicki and Troilus either, which gets a single scene at the end.
+As for Katarina, she only really jumps aboard the Tardis to fulfill Vicki’s role in the plot of the early episodes of Masterplan, and maintain the existing dynamic of the storytelling of the time.
+Once they’d come up with Sara Kingdom as an alternative, she’s gone.

 Of course, it’s rather sobering to think that all these nice comic characters are all going to get slaughtered in the final episode, which we hit at around 36m in, and don’t you think the notorious Helen is conspicuous by her absence?
 Perhaps Cotton thought that yet one more character would be too much in the mix, but all the interesting stuff in the story takes place in Troy so the decision to leave Helen out of the narrative is a curious one.
 You could easily have dropped Agamingmong as he’s not even in the last couple of eps and had lots of comedic stuff with the bickering Paris and Helen instead.